mongodb/genny/Operations.md

   * command (needs to be renamed run\_command).
 Takes an arbitrary document _command_ and executes it
   * create\_collection: Create collection with string name _collection\_name_ and create collection options _options_
+* Helper operations
+  * set\_variable: Set a workload or thread variable.
+If an existing thread or workload variable exists, it will udpate that value.
+If there is no existing variable, it will be added to the thread variables (tvariables).
+The variable can be set from a _value_ or from another variable (_donorVariable_), but not both.
+Can also set DBName and CollectionName.
+  * _target_: string value name of the variable to update
+  * _value_: A json/yaml value to set the variable to
+  * _donorVariable_: A variable to copy a value from.

 #### Future Operations

 * Aggregation